 In the end I guess all you can say is that you need to try them on yourself to see if it is for you.

 I found them to give good support throughout my training and definitely as an everyday shoe to wear to work with jeans.

 I like the material which is very flexible and soft and will not irritate your toes, but it’s too narrow.
 It may even be more narrow than a Nike!

 Updates to Reebok ZPrint 3D

-- The Reebok ZPrint 3D is a running shoe that’s made to ergonomically fit the runner’s foot.
+- The Reebok ZPrint 3D is one of the reliable running shoes that’s made to ergonomically fit the runner’s foot.
 A 3D-mapping technology was put to use in order to make the platform more structurally accommodating.
 High quality materials work in tandem to deliver quality performance and service.
 The color schemes used in this model are visually appealing; they give an energetic and edgy flair.

 - The upper unit of the Reebok ZPrint 3D uses engineered mesh.
 It’s a material that encourages air into the foot-chamber, giving breathable support to the runner.
 It doesn’t tear apart easily.
 Stitched overlays are added to reinforce the upper unit.
 They also help the fabrics in wrapping around the foot and keeping it in place.
 A heel pull-tab assists the runner when it comes to wearing and taking off the shoe.

 - The platform of this running shoe uses a dual-density foam.
 It makes sure to deliver responsive cushioning to the wearer.
 3D technology was used to make the outsole more agreeable to the shape of the human foot.
 It has convex edges, a semi-curved shape, and a slightly narrower mid-foot section.
 It definitely mimics the dimensions of the underfoot.

 Reebok ZPrint 3D size and fit